sinusphi/venvipy/README.rst

 Known issues
 ------------

-It might be possible that when launching *VenviPy* the first time on a machine you would have to choose the interpreter (the one that created the environment in which you're running *VenviPy*) manually to be able to use it.
+When launching *VenviPy* from a virtual environment you'll have to choose the interpreter (the one that created the environment in which you're running *VenviPy*) manually to be able to use it.

 For this in the main menu click on the ``Add Interpreter`` button in the upper right corner.
 Then select the correct python binary file (e.g.